PRIMO stands for the Program for Research in Markets and Organizations.

 As a continuing Harvard College undergraduate, you are covered by your regular Harvard health insurance during the summer.

-No. Individuals who are selected for PRIMO must commit to the entire ten-week Program.
+No. Individuals who are selected for PRIMO must commit to being on campus for the entire ten-week Program, from 5 June - 11 August 2017.
+Any questions about this should be directed to Marais Canali Young.

 Project descriptions will be available in late January.
-Application instructions are available beginning 1 February.
-Complete applications are due in the Office for Undergraduate Research Initiatives, (2nd Floor, 77 Dunster Street), before 5:00 p.m. on 24 February 2014.
+Applications will be submitted through the CARAT system, which will not be available until mid-January.
+In the meantime, applicants can review the PRIMO supplemental form which outlines the application requirements.
+Complete applications must be uploaded electronically on CARAT before 5:00 p.m. on 22 February 2017.
 Applicants will be notified of results before the beginning of April.
-After an applicant has been selected, s/he must re-verify their intention to participate, and commit to the schedule and activities for the full duration of PRIMO (9 June - 14 August 2014).
-Housing will be available beginning on 5 June, as PRIMO fellows are encouraged to participate in the summer undergraduate research village orientation activities.
+After an applicant has been selected, s/he must re-verify their intention to participate, and commit to the schedule and activities for the full duration of PRIMO (5 June - 11 August 2017).
+Housing will be available beginning on 6 June, as PRIMO fellows are encouraged to participate in the summer undergraduate research village orientation activities.

 If your questions haven't been answered above, please reach out to Marais Canali Young for further information.